Sarahon/docs/src/en/ss14-by-example/fluent-and-localization.md

 ## Advice
 - ***INDENT WITH SPACES, NOT TABS***
-    - Fluent treats tabs literally, so they can't be used for indentation
+    - Fluent treats tabs literally, so they can't be used for indentation unfortunately
 - Fluent's [Syntax Guide.](https://www.projectfluent.org/fluent/guide/)
 - Fluent's [Good Practices.](https://github.com/projectfluent/fluent/wiki/Good-Practices-for-Developers)
-- SS14-specific, we recommend prefixing all messages with something relevant to the context they're used in, this helps keep the messageIds unique (a requiement) and also serves to "namespace" messages. e.g. messages defined for the `StackComponent` should begin with `comp-stack-`
+- GS14-specific, we recommend prefixing all messages with something relevant to the context they're used in, this helps keep the messageIds unique (a requiement) and also serves to "namespace" messages. e.g. messages defined for the `StackComponent` should begin with `comp-stack-`
-- To apply the language language pack to the game you just have to edit [Shared/EntryPoint.cs](https://github.com/space-wizards/space-station-14/blob/master/Content.Shared/EntryPoint.cs#L18).
+- To apply the language language pack to the game you just have to edit [Shared/EntryPoint.cs](https://github.com/Goob-Station/Goob-Station/blob/master/Content.Shared/EntryPoint.cs#L18).
 - We recommend searching for `Loc.GetString` in the code to find all the translatable text